 Prior to joining Children’s Trust, Aditi worked at AcademyHealth in Washington, D.C., managing the ACE initiative and overseeing interest groups across public health topics.
 She has also worked at the American Academy of Pediatrics on federal policy issues and the National Institutes of Health on cancer prevention projects.

-Currently, she is working on her Ph.D. at the University of South Carolina’s Arnold School of Public Health as a Doris Duke Foundation Fellow.
-Her dissertation is focused on communicating effectively to policymakers about the role protective factors play in preventing ACEs.
+Aditi received her Ph.D. at the University of South Carolina’s Arnold School of Public Health as a Doris Duke Foundation Fellow.
 Aditi holds a master’s degree in public health from George Washington University and a bachelor’s degree in American government from the University of Virginia.
 Her research interests include health communications, health equity, child health policy, and social determinants of health.
 She currently is serving as a member of Columbia’s Complete Count Committee for the 2020 U.S. Census.

 Montana Cain, Ph.D.

 Investing in and advocating for children, especially the marginalized and most vulnerable, is a necessity.
 As an evaluator, I work with stakeholders not only to critically examine the impact on the outcomes and experiences of children and their families, but also to ensure that initiatives are effective for and relevant to the communities they serve.

 To ensure that communities receive the high-quality programs that they deserve, Montana implements, coordinates, and monitors evaluation activities for the Positive Parenting Program (Triple P) and the Strengthening Families Program (SFP), trainings, parent partnerships and coalitions.
 She also partners with staff on quality improvement initiatives and manages the development of our web-based evaluation system.

 She holds a Ph.D. from the University of North Carolina at Chapel Hill in educational psychology, measurement, and evaluation.
 Coupled with eight years of evaluation experience, she has 10 years of teaching experience, including seven of them as a K-12 Spanish teacher.
 Montana most recently served as a research associate with the Research, Evaluation and Measurement Center at the University of South Carolina, where she led the evaluation of programs, conducted research studies, supported assessment projects, and managed graduate students.